-PIECE OUT: PATCHWORK BOXY TOP THREE WAYS
+PIECE OUT INTENSIVE: PATCHWORK BOXY TOP THREE WAYS in 2 DAYS

-Cal Patch + Katherine Ferrier | Saturday, May 11, 10am-5pm
+Cal Patch + Katherine Ferrier

-$225 (includes a hearty vegetarian lunch)
+$450 (includes a hearty vegetarian lunch each day)

 Sure, you can sew a garment with just one fabric.
 But have you ever dreamed of making your own unique PIECED textile garment?
 In this playful workshop, Cal and Katherine join forces to show you three different methods of making a patchwork boxy top/tunic: improvising yardage, engineering a pattern, or piecing onto a foundation.
 You’ll have time to experiment with the options before choosing your approach to making your own one-of-a-kind top!
 You can incorporate favorite leftovers from other projects, treasured small bits, upcycled clothes and thrifted gems as your source material.
 Transforming textile waste into fantastic clothing is not only really satisfying, it also keeps perfectly good material out of the landfills, and is friendly on the wallet to boot.
 Plus every garment will be a one-of-a-kind work of art!